Ttanvi996/A-Multimodal-LLM-Framework-for-Cyber-Threat-Detection-on-Mobile-Devices/README.md

 * **Confidence Score**
 * **Base Risk Value**

-These predictions are standardized and passed to the **LLM layer**.
+These predictions are standardized and passed to the LLM layer.

 ##  **LLM-Based Explanation Layer**

-A lightweight LLM — **TinyLlama-1.1B-Chat-v1.0** — is used to generate:
+A lightweight LLM — TinyLlama-1.1B-Chat-v1.0 — is used to generate:

 * Human-readable security reports
 * Practical explanations of the threat